Applications for the 2024 spring semester class are currently open.

 MIT EMS prides itself as being on the forefront of pre-hospital emergency care through its dedication and commitment to service and training.
-During every Independent Activities Period (IAP) in January, MIT EMS offers an EMT-B class to members of the MIT community by application.
+During the fall and spring semester, MIT EMS offers an EMT-B class to members of the MIT community by application.

 MIT EMS does not discriminate based on race, color, religion, sex, national origin, political affiliation, sexual orientation, gender identity, or marital status.
 We ask all applicants hoping to join the service to please be mindful that our service is built upon honesty, trust, and mutual respect and act as healthcare professionals when in uniform.
 Membership with MIT EMS is contingent upon treating others with respect and dignity.

 About the Class

 An EMT, more formally known as an Emergency Medical Technician, provides emergency care in the pre-hospital setting.
 EMTs are trained in skills including patient assessment, cardiopulmonary resuscitation, bleeding control, bandaging, splinting, shock management, and extrication techniques.

 The MIT EMS EMT-B course qualifies students for the National Registry EMT certification and Massachusetts State EMT-B licensure at no cost to the student.
 Through lectures and course reading materials, students will learn about physiology, pharmacology, acute medical conditions, and the effects of trauma and shock.
 In lab, students will learn how to splint broken bones, stabilize a patient to a backboard, perform assessments, administer CPR, and use all of the equipment on an ambulance.